eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_registry/index.md

 ```

 ## Docker
-The following example demonstrate how to use the AAS Registry with Docker Compose:
+The following example demonstrates how to use the AAS Registry with Docker Compose:

 ```yml
 aas-registry: